-[13] Use of estimates
+[14] Use of estimates:

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements as well as the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements as well as the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-These estimates and assumptions relate to recording net revenue, collectibility of accounts receivable, and the realizability of other intangible assets, accruals, income taxes, inventory realization and other factors.
-Management has exercised reasonable judgment in deriving these estimates; however, actual results could differ from these estimates.
-Consequently, change in conditions could affect eMagin's estimates.
+These estimates and assumptions relate to recording net revenue, collectibility of accounts receivable, useful lives and impairment of tangible and intangible assets, accruals, income taxes, inventory realization and other factors.
+Consequently, a change in conditions could affect these estimates.

-[14] Reclassifications:
+[15] Reclassifications:

-Certain amounts in the 2002 financial statements have been reclassified to conform to the 2003 presentation.
+Certain amounts in the 2003 financial statements have been reclassified to conform to the 2004 presentation.